jentery/routledgeCompanionMSDH/projects.md

 Dynabook: A conceptual portable educational device, like a laptop computer, with eternal battery life, envisioned by Alan Kay.

-the ear goes to sound: A film portrait by Laetitia Sonami of electronic sound artist Laetitia Sonami.
+the ear goes to sound: A film portrait of electronic sound artist Laetitia Sonami.
 See www.earsoundfilm.com.

 eBlack Studies Workshop: “The first national workshop to launch eBlack Studies was organized and chaired by Abdul Alkalimat and held at the University of Illinois at Urbana-Champaign on July 24-27, 2008.”
 See www.eblackstudies.org/workshop.